-Warkworth School has an experienced teacher and teacher aide, who work with students in the school who have English as a second language.
-This is additional to the work done by the regular teacher in the classroom.
+Warkworth School has several children from a diverse range of language and ethnic backgrounds who receive support for learning English.
+We have an experienced teacher and Learning Assistants, who work with students in the school who have English as a second language.
+This is additional to the work done by the regular teachers in the communities.

 Perceptual Motor Programme

-All the Year 1 classes participate in PMP - The Perceptual Motor Programme - as part of their Physical Education programme but it is much more than that.
+All the Community 1 children participate in PMP - The Perceptual Motor Programme - as part of their Physical Education programme but it is much more than that.

-There is a point where children need to have skills if they are to cope in specific subject areas and we give the children a wide range of experiences in seeing, hearing, touching, making perceptual judgments and reacting.
+Children need to have a variety of skills if they are to cope in specific subject areas.
+We give the children a wide range of experiences in seeing, hearing, touching, making perceptual judgments and reacting.

-PMP aims to develop the child's perceptions and their understandings of themselves and their world through movement and gives them the language to express themselves.
+PMP aims to develop the child's perceptions and their understanding of themselves and their world through movement and teaches them the language to express themselves.